dbarsam/python-vsgen/docs/source/user/overview.rst

 Automatic Generation
 ********************
 Vsgen supports automatic generation given a directory and a type.
-The type corresponds to a template file in vsgen's ``data`` directory.
+The type corresponds to any Vsgen plugins that has been installed.

 Execution
 ---------